FIWARE/test.Functional/API.test/iot.BackendDeviceManagement/IoTAgent-UL/1.5.2/README.md

 > `mongo`

 > `db.version()`

+> `exit`

-#### Run the IoT Agent ####
+### Run the IoT Agent ###

-Here the steps on how to configure IoT Agent UltraLight, basically how to start the IoT Agent UltraLight and to run the client to read the context information in Orion.
+Here the steps on how to configure IoT Agent UltraLight GE; basically how to start the IoT Agent UltraLight server (via `config-ul.js`) and how to run two clients, both HTTP (via `client_http_ul.js`) and MQTT (via `client_mqtt_ul.js`) protocol to send data to IoT Agent server and read the context information in Orion.

-1. config-ul.js
+**IoT Agent UltraLight server**

-copy the `config-ul.js` file provided in the root folder.
-Basically the *config-ul.js* is a copy of *config.js* file located in the iot.IoTagent-UL folder; you can copy it (`cp config.js config-ul.js`) and set the Orion IP as *'orion'* instead of *'localhost'*.
+Copy the `config-ul.js` file provided in the root folder.
+Basically the *config-ul.js* is a copy of *config.js* file located in the iot.IoTagent-UL folder downloaded from git; you can copy it (`cp config.js config-ul.js`) and set the Orion IP as *'orion'* instead of *'localhost'* because we are using different VMs for them.
 To start the IoT Agent server please use:

 > `sudo nodejs bin/iotagent-ul config-ul.js`

-2. client_ul.js
+**HTTP and MQTT clients**

+Copy the `client_http_ul.js` and `client_mqtt_ul.js` files (provided in the root folder) into `iot.IoTagent-UL/bin` folder of github project downloaded from git.

+Please note that to use the MQTT client you need to start a MQTT Broker server.
+In order to do this, copy the `mqtt_broker.js` file in the `iot.IoTagent-UL` folder too.
+The MQTT Broker uses the *Mongo DB* database, so it's necessary that a mongo instance is up and running.
+Install [Mosca](https://github.com/mcollina/mosca) (which is a node.js MQTT broker) with this command:

+> `sudo npm install mosca`

+and start the MQTT Broker server:

+> `sudo nodejs mqtt_broker.js`

+You can check the connection to database:

+> `mongo`

+> `use mqtt`

+> `show collections`

+and you find a `topics` collection.

-copy the `client_ul.js` file provided in the root folder into `iot.IoTagent-UL/bin` folder of github project downloaded and **run it only after that JMeter script is done**.
-It's a client to send data in Orion and check them, so you need before to run the IoT Agent server and provide device/service via JMeter script:
+Please note that **you can run the clients only after that JMeter script is done**.
+These clients send data to IoT Agent server (and IoT Agent server sends them in Orion) and check data in Orion, so you need before to run the IoT Agent server and provide device/service via JMeter script.
+Here the two commands:

+> `sudo nodejs bin/client_http_ul.js`

-> `sudo nodejs bin/client_ul.js`
+> `sudo nodejs bin/client_mqtt_ul.js`

 ### 3. JMeter ###